Sylvester Family Award

 The Sylvester Family Award at the Centre for Dialogue was established at Simon Fraser University in 2020 with a generous three year commitment from Shauna Sylvester, the former Executive Director of SFU’s Morris J. Wosk Centre for Dialogue.

-At least one award, valued at a minimum of $1,095, will be granted annually to an undergraduate student who meet the following criteria:
+At least one award, valued at a minimum of $1,000, will be granted annually to an undergraduate student who meets specific criteria.

-- Is enrolled full-time in any faculty at SFU in the term of eligibility
+- Is enrolled full-time in any faculty at SFU in the term of receipt of the award (i.e., Spring 2024)

 - Is in good academic standing

-- Has taken a Semester in Dialogue during the calendar year in which the applications are due
+- Has taken a Semester in Dialogue in the past

 - Has made a demonstrated commitment to dialogue on racial equity and justice